 It has been reported that centre support bearings fail more often than U joints.
 Therefore, check all the rear prop shaft components for excessive wear.

 There have also been instances of the vibration dampener becoming loose within the mounting cup.
-In other words, a component by component check will be needed to zero in on the exact problem.
+In other words, a component-by-component check will be needed to zero in on the exact problem.

 BMW E92 Clunking Sound When Driving

 When you experience a BMW e92 clunk sound from your BMW E92 when driving, the prop shaft will need inspecting.
-Preliminary checks include the doughnut coupling, drive shaft bearing mounts, the differential bearings, and internals.
+Preliminary checks include the doughnut coupling, drive shaft bearing mounts, differential bearings, and internals.
 The driveshaft will also need checking for general wear.